Brian Herbert

-Brian Patrick Herbert (born June 29, 1947) is an American author who lives in Washington state.
-He is the elder son of science fiction author Frank Herbert (who died in 1986).
+Brian Patrick Herbert (born June 29, 1947) is an American author, known for his work on the Dune franchise, which was created by his father, Frank Herbert.

 Brian Herbert's novels include Sidney's Comet, Prisoners of Arionn, Man of Two Worlds (written with his father), and Sudanna Sudanna.
 In 2003, Herbert wrote a biography of his father titled Dreamer of Dune: The Biography of Frank Herbert.
-The younger Herbert has edited The Songs of Muad'dib and the Notebooks of Frank Herbert's Dune.
-Herbert has also created a concordance for the Dune universe based on his father's notes, though, according to the younger Herbert, there are no immediate plans to publish it.
+The younger Herbert has edited the Songs of Muad'dib and the Notebooks of Frank Herbert's Dune.
+Herbert created a concordance for the Dune universe based on his father's notes, though, according to the younger Herbert, there are no immediate plans to publish it.
+He has written several comic books with Kevin J. Anderson based on Dune novels and short stories.